CSAllenISDClassroom/scheduling-app-model-your-mom/Documentation/Functionality.md

 A signup system should be available for new users.
 Either there will be a sign up system which utilzies username and passwords stored in a database to access a previously created schedule, or Google Sign In APIS are utilized.
 To signup a user will enter in a unique username,a password which must be 4 characters, and an email which links to their account.
 Each account created will be stored within the database, and measures must be made to prevent multiple users from being onthe same account at once.
 By creating a sign up for new users, users can access their schedules on any computer, and will be able to save changes on their schedule within the data base.
 In a perfect setting, this feature should utilize the linkage of already made google accounts for sign in.
 Google sign ins will simplify the account creation process for users, and allow for emails to be used for later features.
 At a minimum level, there some be some system in play which allows users to create an account via username and password, and this account stores their schedule data.

 ### Design
+Creates new user
 * POST /users
 * Parameters: none
-* Body: JSON of user -> email, password, phoneNumber?, grade?
+* Body: JSON of user -> email:String, password:String, phoneNumber:String?, gradeLevel:Enum?
 * The status code would be "201 Created" when the pair is made.
 * Response: none
+* Possible Errors: Already user with associated email

 ### QA
 * Keys should be easily replicable.